The Top Alternatives To Netflix

 Netflix used to look like they we're unbeatable.
 They had a great a la carte DVD rental model and free streaming for all customers, offering unmatched affordability and flexibility.
 So what happened?

 Sidebar!
 Trying to help upgrade the bland appearance of my business.
-Ideas regarding the sweet design of https://rocket-seo.com?
-Certainly a superior cheap SEO service in Kent if ever looking within the OTH region.
+Ideas regarding the sweet design of http://www.onestopfinancialsolutions.ca?
+Certainly a skillful mortgage refinancing company in Halifax if ever looking within the Nova Scotia region.
 Write your feedback.
 With thanks!

 Once a simple bonus service offered as a free extra for disc subscribers, streaming gained popularity in the market to the point where many Netflix customers abandoned their DVD service and opted to stream only and at a greatly reduced rate.
 Netflix met this demand with an ill-conceived decision to split into two companies with one assigned to each service.
 Realizing their blunder, Netflix scrapped this plan and simply raised prices.